Code-Institute-Submissions/Madebybrown-MazeAdventure.com/README.md

 ### Future Features
 - Expanding the storyline
-- Placing more weapons around the game
+- Placing more weapons and monsters around the game
-- Using riddles to escape rooms
+- Using mini games to escape situations

 ## Testing
 I have manually tested the project by: